abbaspour/dev.to/blog-posts/2020-04-09-spotify/playing-with-spotify-api-and-auth0.md

 ![Auth0 + Spotify](https://dev-to-uploads.s3.amazonaws.com/i/r13aiazzbvujw7htifxo.png)

-Let's add Spotofy as a custom social connection.
+Let's add Spotify as a custom social connection.
 Auth0 does the Authorization Code flow part.
 We need to supply endpoints and a `fetchUserProfile.js` script that does fetch user profile with an access token.

 ```js
 // code/fetchUserProfile.js